 - Work more creatively and productively

-- Be intentionally aware of their emotions and behaviors
+- Be intentionally aware of their emotions (both positive and negative emotions) and behaviors

 - Communicate effectively and forge stronger relationships